 These people believed that they had to pay alimony because they worked and made a comfortable living while the spouse did not work or worked minimally or worked for a lower income than the client.
 Those are certainly factors judges consider when deciding whether or not to award alimony.
 Judges also consider, however, the length of the marriage and whether the other party is capable of working, among many other factors.

 I saw one person agree to pay alimony even though the wife was able-bodied, educated, and capable of working, and the parties had only been married for a very short while.
 I had a client who believed that she had to pay alimony to her husband to balance out their incomes because she made significantly more, but he made a comfortable living on his own and one of the factors the Court considers is whether the party asking for alimony actually has a need for it.

-To understand the applicable law and all the ways that it impacts your case, you absolutely need an attorney.
-Otherwise you are swimming blind and your opposing counsel is having a blast shooting fish in a barrel.
+To understand the applicable law and all the ways that it impacts your c .se, you absolutely need an attorney.
+Otherwise, you are swi1mning blind and your opposing counsel is having a blast shooting fish in a barrel.
 (That fish would be you.)

-Our firm specializes in family law.
-We write a lot of blog posts, but you don’t have to read all of our blog posts and then google everything yourself.
-(Although you probably should read all of our blog posts just for the enlightenment and sheer pleasure of it.)
+Om· firm specializes in family law.
+We write a lot of blog posts but wouldn’t have to read all of our blog posts and then google everything yourself.
+(Although you probably should read all of our blog posts just for the enlightenment an sheer pleasure of it.)
 We offer free consultations.
 That is a very sweet deal.

-Call our firm to set up a consultation so that you can know your rights, your options and your best plan.
+Call our firm to set up a consultation so that you can know your rights, ,our options and your best plan.
 A little knowledge can be a very dangerous thing.
-Be sure to arm yourself well and invest in you and your future with a team with first class knowledge.
+B sure to arm yourself well and invest in you and your future with a team with first cl ‘ss knowledge.